Being a Landlord

 The property should be in basically good condition as to plumbing, electrical system, furnace, roof, etc.

 Both oral and written leases are binding contracts between the landlord and the tenant.

 Many landlords want the assurance of a year's written lease, but for some new landlords, a month-to-month written lease will be easier, especially if a tenant becomes a problem.
-Oral leases are legal in Maryland for the landlord who owns fewere than five rental units in the state, but not advisable.
+Oral leases are legal in Maryland for the landlord who owns fewer than five rental units in the state, but a written lease is better.
 Leases for a period of more than one year must be in writing.
 Make sure your lease covers points of concern to you such as late charges, pets, subleasing, who can occupy the apartment, etc. If your lease contains an automatic renewal clause, make sure the tenant reads the clause and signs it.

 Check to see if your City or County requires you to have a license or to register the rental property.

 Research your rights and responsibilities under the landlord/tenant law.

 Before you rent, be sure you understand the laws against housing discrimination.